ogonwodoh/Lazy_Blogger/README.md

 This is how the application works so far: <br>
 <ul>
 <li> A user (for now, me) likes a Facebook page, likes a YouTube video, or makes a post on their Tumblr.</li>
-<li> On page load, my application queries the Facebook and Tumblr APIs to get a user's recent likes or posts. </li>
+<li> On page load, my application queries the Facebook, YouTube, and Tumblr APIs to get a user's recent likes or posts. </li>
 <li> The images of the liked pages or posts are displayed on my page.</li>
 <li> Also, once a day, my application sends out an email to the user asking about a status update. </li>
 <li> The user responds to the email with an update.</li>